blaisebakundukize/chat-app-server/README.md

 # chat-app-server
-A native NodeJS One to one chat app
+A Vanilla NodeJS One to one chat app